 Photography Gear for Bloggers

 Creating content is as much a part of the blogging business as getting organized.
 I shared all my camera gear in this previous post, and still swear by that setup for not only blogging, but also traveling and shooting for clients.
-(I’ve since added the absolutely amazing Olympus OM-D E-M1 to my arsenal, and haven’t been able to put it down!)
+(I’ve since added the absolutely amazing Olympus OM-D E-M1 camera body and Panasonic Leica 45mm/F2.8 macro lens to my arsenal, and haven’t been able to put them down!)

 If you want to upgrade from an entry-level DSLR (like the Canon EOS Rebels that are pretty popular among bloggers), I highly recommend a micro four thirds body with the best lens you can afford.
 And if you’re considering a “big boy” camera like the Canon 5D Mark III (which only makes sense if you’re shooting high-speed sports or billboards), I still recommend a micro four thirds setup.
 Use the money saved to invest in great glass; you won’t regret it.

 If you’re new to Photoshop or simply want to speed up your workflow, Totally Rad! makes a suite of easy-to-use actions, filters, and presets that make photo editing much more fun and intuitive.
 My favorite is the RadLab, which gives you real-time previews of dozens of preset Photoshop filters.
 If you like the one-click ease of Instagram, you’ll love the versatility of RadLab… more filters, bigger range, and better customization.
 You can layer filters on top of each other and adjust their intensity… perfect for people don’t want to fiddle with Photoshop too much.
 For Lightroom users, there are original Lightroom presets and even film emulation presets.